National Unity Party (Timor-Leste): Electoral performance

 The PUN received 18,896 votes, which corresponds to 4.55% of the valid votes.
 It found the greatest support in what was then Ermera District, where it received 19.17% (8,149 votes) of the vote and became the second strongest party.
 The PUN's voting share was also above average in the districts of Bobonaro (9.77%, 3,710 votes) and Manufahi (6.01%, 1,153 votes).

-Three deputies initially represented the PUN in the National Parliament of East Timor; Dr. Fernanda Mesquita Borges, José dos Reis Francisco Abel, and Vice Party leader Mateus de Jesus.
+Three deputies initially represented the PUN in the National Parliament of Timor-Leste: Dr. Fernanda Mesquita Borges, José dos Reis Francisco Abel, and Vice Party leader Mateus de Jesus.
 In the course of the legislature, Abel left Parliament.
 Domingos Canossa Caldeira Mesquita replaced him.
 Mateus de Jesus left the PUN and then sat in Parliament as an independent MP until the end of the legislature.

 In the parliamentary elections of 2012, the PUN failed with only 3,191 votes (0.68%) at the three percent hurdle.
 She achieved the best result in her old stronghold of Ermera with 1.45% of the votes and in Aileu with 1.40%.